rixiobarrios/planning-project-4/README.md

 `I feel the app is a call to action`
 \- Rixio Barrios

-`I'm hoping one day I can make a shit ton of money off this`
+`I'm hoping one day I can make a shit ton of money off this since I am a greedy basterd`
 \- Qusai Fares

 `The more resources people have to make a difference, the easier it is to make a difference.
 DIFFERENCE`